-A selection of articles on the widespread unease with expertise and mistrust of authority that complicates relations between doctors and patients
+The New York Review has published many articles on what Jerome Groopman calls our “culture of suspicion,” the widespread unease with expertise and mistrust of authority that complicates relations between doctors and patients.
+A selection of these articles is presented here.

 Getting started can be difficult.
 When your name draws a blank, it’s unlikely that anyone will buy what you’re selling.
 Luckily, the attention that worthy unknowns need in order to get noticed has a price.
 And for fifty years, publishers with books to sell and authors with a name to make have announced their arrival with an appearance in The New York Review: though not, at least initially, under a byline.